jiansfoggy/test1.github.io/cell_bg/contributions.md

 The follows are the changes to address the issues raised by the past works.

-- Propose MC-ViViT (multi-branch classifier ViViT), a Transformer-based model, to detect MCI.
+- New model: **MC-ViViT**, a Transformer-based model for detecting MCI.
-- Develop MC module to enrich the extracted spatio-temporal features.
-Its multi-branch structure helps ViViT to capture the visual features from different perspectives.
+- New MLP module: **MC module**.
+It captures the visual features from different perspectives.